brodjoey111/propcopia/replit.md

 The frontend is built with **React 18** and **TypeScript**, using **Vite** for development and **Wouter** for routing. **TanStack Query** manages server state.
 The UI leverages **shadcn/ui** (built on Radix UI) and **Tailwind CSS** for styling, adhering to a "less is more" design philosophy inspired by modern fintech.
 Key features include a draggable dashboard, real-time activity feed, a dark mode toggle, enhanced position scaling controls, a social media community platform with an economic calendar, market movers, and an interactive watchlist with dual chart modes (line and candlestick).
 Chart visualizations are handled by Recharts.

 ### Backend Architecture
 The backend uses **Express.js** with **TypeScript**.
 It provides RESTful API endpoints for managing trading accounts, user profiles, social features, and market data.
 A custom `TradovateAPI` class handles integration with the Tradovate platform, supporting both demo and live environments.
-Market data integration is powered by **Finnhub API** for real-time futures data, with an intelligent fallback to simulated data.
+Market data integration is powered by **Finnhub API** for real-time futures data.

+**Important:** All placeholder/simulated data has been removed from the application:
+- Dashboard statistics are calculated from real account data only
+- Leaderboard returns empty until real user accounts are added
+- Social feed starts empty (no fake posts)
+- Test connection endpoint requires valid Tradovate CID and Secret (no fallback simulated accounts)
+- Database has been cleared of all test accounts

 ### Ultra-Fast Trade Copying Engine
 The **TradeCopyEngine** (`server/trade-copy-engine.ts`) implements high-performance trade replication with the following optimizations: